Wil reviews his (updated) Specialized Chisel LTD

 While I really like the shape and feel of the Bontrager RSL bars, the integrated look is perhaps a little too futuristic paired to the slender frame tubing.
 I’m eager to try out a classic 31.8mm handlebar and stem, which will add grams (aargh!) but will also hopefully improve compliance.

 I’m also curious about trying a longer fork.
-The Specialized Chisel frame is rated for up to a 110mm travel fork, which opens the door to fitting a bigger SID with the 35mm upper tubes, or the latest Fox 34 Step-Cast fork.
+The Specialized Chisel frame is rated for up to 110mm travel, which opens the door to fitting a bigger SID with the 35mm upper tubes, or the latest Fox 34 Step-Cast fork.
 I’d love to see how that affects the handling, though given how much of a hoot this bike has been so far, it’s got a good vibe about it.

 Either way, I’m absolutely frothing on the Chisel.
 The process of making small, incremental upgrades as part of the custom build is so satisfying, especially when it contributes to such a cohesive and well-rounded ride quality.
+And while it may not be a complicated bike, that’s exactly what makes it such a pleasure to ride.

 Specialized Chisel LTD Specifications